Nested Symmetric Polar Codes: Numerical Results

 Using Algorithm~\ref{alg:nested_construction}, we design nested polar codes both with increasing schedule ($\boldsymbol{N}=[32,64,128,256]$) and decreasing schedule ($\boldsymbol{N}=[256,128,64,32]$), respectively.
 As a reference, also a non-nested (unconstrained) design is evaluated, which applies Algorithm~\ref{alg:rate_comp_construction} for each value of $N$ individually.
 In each case, the dataset is augmented using zero-padding with sufficiently large $z_\mathrm{max}$ according to Definition~\ref{def:zeropadding}.
 Each zero-padded code is assigned the $\mu$-value of its containing supercode, adjusted for the rate-loss induced by the zero-padding according to Equation (\ref{eq:rateloss}).

 Table~\ref{tab:metric} lists the average value of $\mu$ (i.e., $\mu(\mathcal{S})/N$) obtained for each constructed sequence for each block length.
 Their sum is also listed, as a heuristic for comparing the different design procedures.
 Finally, we also give these values for the 5G polar code under \ac{CRC}-aided \ac{SCL} decoding and the symmetric $\beta$-expansion proposed in \cite{Geiselhart2023ratecompatible} under AE-SC-8 decoding.
 Note that for the latter, zero-padding has also been applied to obtain a 1-bit granular design.
 As we can see, for all block lengths except $N=256$, the incrementing schedule of the proposed nested code design algorithm gives the best performance, very close to the individually optimized, non-nested designs.
-It also outperforms the symmetric $\beta$-expansion design for all block lengths.
+It also outperforms the symmetric $\beta$-expansion design for all lengths.

 Fig.~\ref{fig:perf} shows the required \ac{SNR} to achieve the target \ac{BLER} $\epsilon=10^{-3}$ for the proposed nested polar code design under AE-SC-8 decoding and compares it to the 5G polar code under \ac{CA-SCL} decoding, for different values of $N$ and $K$.
 The plot also shows the $\mathcal{O}(n^{-2})$ approximation of the finite block length \ac{PPV} meta-converse bound \cite{ErsegheMetaConverse} as a baseline.
-As we can see, the proposed design has a very similar performance as the 5G polar code, with notable performance gains in for small code dimensions, all while using the much more efficient AE-\ac{SC} decoding algorithm.
-The small plateaus visible in the curves are due to the zero padding, i.e., the performance of the code is identical to its containing supercode in terms of $E_\mathrm{s}/N_0$.
+The proposed design has a very similar performance as the 5G polar code, with notable performance gains in for small code dimensions, all while using the much more efficient AE-\ac{SC} decoding algorithm.
+Note the kinks in the curves at the code dimensions of first-order \ac{RM} codes, which are well-suited for AE-\ac{SC} decoding and are not obtained by the \ac{CRC}-aided 5G construction.
+The small plateaus in the curves are due to the zero padding, i.e., the performance of the code is identical to its containing supercode in terms of $E_\mathrm{s}/N_0$.
+For longer lengths, \ac{AED} becomes less effective, while the rate-loss of the \ac{CRC} decreases, resulting in better performance of \ac{CA-SCL} decoding.